+Our campus

-Our campus Most of The Courtauld's History of Art and Curating teaching takes place at Vernon Square, with the Conservation programmes mostly based at Somerset House.
-Located five minutes from King's Cross Station in a dynamic and vibrant part of London, our campus is within walking distance of some of London's finest research and cultural facilities, including the British Library and the University of London's Senate House.
-We offer an excellent student experience and learning environment, with purpose-built lecture theatres and seminar rooms, as well as digital resources and our library with around
+The majority of The Courtauld's teaching is conducted at our Vernon Square campus in King's Cross.
+The Conservation programmes are primarily located at Somerset House.

+Located five minutes from King's Cross Station in a dynamic and vibrant part of London, Vernon Square is within walking distance of some of London's finest research and cultural facilities, including the British Library and the University of London's Senate House.

+We offer an excellent student experience and learning environment, with purpose-built lecture theatres and seminar rooms, as well as digital resources and our library with around 200,000 books.

-200,000 books.
-We are close to some of the world's biggest museums and collections, including the British Library and The National Gallery.
+We are close to some of the world's biggest museums and collections, including the British Library, the British Museum and The National Gallery.

 There are also lesser-known gems, such as the Foundling Museum - the first public art gallery in London - and the Wellcome Collection.
-There is a strong sense of community in King's Cross, with an exciting cultural scene.
-You will be able to access our extraordinary collection at Somerset House.
-We are currently undertaking a major transformation project that will make The Courtauld's world-class artworks, research and teaching accessible to even more people.
+There is a strong sense of community in King's Cross, with an exciting cultural scene and a thriving community.

+You will be able to access our extraordinary permanent collection at Somerset House.
+We are currently undertaking a major transformation project to make The Courtauld's world-class artworks, research and teaching accessible to even more people.
 The first stage of the project was completed in November 2021, when The Courtauld Gallery and the new Learning Centre opened to the public and the construction of the West Wing Conservation Studios and Object Study Room were completed.